vapcomm/berth/README.md

 # Berth

-Front server for mobile apps
+Front server for mobile apps to hide S3 storage behind in-memory cache and apps authentication.

 *NOTE:* work in progress, not for any usage